aws-samples/amazon-cognito-passwordless-auth/CUSTOMIZE-AUTH.md

 - Use your own template for One-Time-Password (OTP) SMS messages
 - Use custom FIDO2 challenges, to e.g. implement transaction signing.

-In such cases you can still use the Lambda function from this solution: the custom auth implementations (FIDO2, Magic Links, SMS OTP) have a `configure()` method that you can use to swap in pieces of your own logic.
+In such cases you can still use the Lambda function code from this solution: the custom auth implementations (FIDO2, Magic Links, SMS OTP) have a `configure()` method that you can use to swap in pieces of your own logic.
 Here's how that works, there's 2 steps to it:

-### 1. Create your own Lambda function, using this library, and calling `configure()`
+### 1. Create your own Lambda function, using this library, and call `configure()`

 As an example, suppose you want to use your own template for magic link e-mails.
 In that case you can override the `contentCreator` config like so: